 Add Dry ingredients and Oil

-Make the batter: Sift the flour, matcha powder, and baking powder into the egg yolk mixture in three parts, gently folding after each time.
-Matcha powder must be sifted as it clumps together easily.
+Sift the flour, matcha powder (matcha powder must be sifted as it clumps together easily) and baking powder into the egg yolk mixture in three parts, gently folding after each time.

 Next, add the vegetable oil.
 Tip: To help incorporate the oil better, mix a few spoonfuls of the batter with the oil before adding.

 Add the remaining ½ of the egg whites to the batter and fold gently until well combined, taking care not to deflate the batter.